 For additional quantitative information please refer to AHPS products

 for probabilistic outlooks of potential flooding.
-Refer to flood
+Refer to short-term

-forecasts and products, if any are currently issued, for information
+flood forecasts and products, if any are currently issued, for

 This is the last scheduled Spring Outlook of the season.
-If
+Should

 significant changes occur subsequent to this Outlook, additional